Use Parameter or Variable-driven Custom SQL in DB Live Query Mode

 Custom SQL in DB input block

-Omniscope database input block allows the users to extract and query the data by picking the DB table and setting the filters, without any coding.
+The Omniscope database input block allows users to extract and query data by selecting the DB table and setting filters, without any coding.

-The Custom SQL query is an advanced option that allows the users to enter the SQL statement to import the desired data or to live query it from a Report.
+The Custom SQL query is an advanced option that allows the users to enter the SQL statement to import the desired data or execute live queries directly from a Report.

 Note: The syntax of the statement is vendor specific, so you should refer to your database documentation when constructing.